isaackehle/ansible-ssl-certs/README.md

-pull_csr                set to true to copy CSR local generate_ssc            set to true to create a Self Signed Certificate dh_param                set to true to generate a dhparam file is_local                set tp true when local, not remote
+pull_csr                set to true to copy CSR local generate_ssc            set to true to create a Self Signed Certificate dh_param                set to true to generate a dhparam file

 certs_path              Local path for cert CSR/signed cert storage